Dreaming381/Latios-Framework/README.md

 not, there’s likely an issue worth bringing to attention.

 0.5 marked the end of Phase II, where focus was placed on enabling technologies in DOTS such as audio and animation.
-Phase III will focus on gameplay technologies such as spatial and hierarchical queries and AI tools.
+Current Phase III development focuses on gameplay technologies such as spatial and hierarchical queries, simulation, and AI tools.

 Long term, the Latios Framework’s mission is to dramatically reduce the development effort required to make highly artistic 3D games and short films.